shlomokoren/spring-boot-throttling/README.md

     </repository>
 </repositories>
 ```
-Add the following code to dependencies section of you pom.xml:
+Add the following code to dependencies section of your pom.xml:

 ```xml
 <dependency>